ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 appraisal.
-Endorsement formats therefore need a way to bind a validity period to Endorsement content, in addition to any validity information about the Endorser's standing, so that a Verifier can determine which Endorsement supersedes another for the same condition.
+Endorsement formats therefore need a way to bind a validity period to Endorsement content, in addition to any validity information about the Endorser's standing, so that a Verifier can determine which Endorsement supersedes others given the same condition.
 For example,
 {{-rats-corim}} provides a `rim-validity` window in the corim-map for this purpose, distinct from the `signature-validity` window.